-Professors R. Honderd, J. Timmer, G. Van Andel, D. Vroon, M. Zuidema (chair) Associate Professors G. Afman, N. Meyer, D. Zuidema Assistant Professors E. Douma, †M. Schutten, J. Pettinga Instructors J. Ter Molen, E. Van Hoff
+Professors R. Honderd, N. Meyer, J. Timmer, G. Van Andel, D. Vroon, M. Zuidema (chair) Associate Professors G. Afman, D. Zuidema Assistant Professors E. Douma, tM.
+Schutten, J. Pettinga Instructors J. Ter Molen, E. Van Hoff, N. Van Noord, E. Driesenga plus two course credits from courses numbered 200 and above.
+For those students interested in exercise science, the general major sequence is required, plus a seven-course science cognate consisting of Biology 131, 205 and 206; Chemistry 113 and 114; Physics 223; and Mathematics 143.
+Students selecting a concentration in exercise science should plan to enter graduate school to complete their specialization.

-THE DEPARTMENT SERVES a number of functions-it provides a required but flexible sequence of physical education courses for all students; it offers professional training for physical education teachers, exercise scientists, coaches, and recreation leaders; and it directs an extensive program of intramural, recreational, and intercollegiate sports for men and women.
+The DEPARTMENT SERVES a number of functions-it provides a required but flexible sequence of physical education courses for all students; it offers professional training for physical education teachers, exercise scientists, coaches, and recreation leaders; and it directs an extensive program of intramural, recreational, and intercollegiate sports for men and women.

 Admission to any of the major concentrations requires the approval of the department chair.
-The general nine-course major leading to a Bachelor of Arts degree in physical education requires 201, 212, 213, 220, 301, 315, 325, and 332 plus two course credits from courses numbered 200 and above.
-For those students interested in exercise science, the general major sequence is required, plus a seven-course science cognate consisting of Biology 131, 205 and 206; Chemistry 113 and 114; Physics 223; and Mathematics 143.
-Students selecting a concentration in exercise science should plan to enter graduate school to complete their
+The general nine-course major leading to a Bachelor of Arts degree in physical education requires 201, 212, 213, 220, 301, 315, 325, and 332